nekonomicon/Parabot/addons/parabot/Readme.txt

-    If you are a real newbie and the bots beat you even at aim-skill 1 (or if you are just sick of them blasting you away with the rocketlauncher...) you can restrict the weapons they can use or let them run in PeaceMode where they won't attack anyone before they get hurt themselves.
+    If you are a real newbie and the bots beat you even at aim-skill 1 (or if you are just sick of them blasting you away with the rocketlauncher...) you can restrict the weapons they can use or let them run in PeaceMode where they won't attack.
 You can switch off the chat as well if it irritates you.